Pros

 Just because you can pay off eligible Amex Gold purchases over time doesn’t mean you should.
 The APR for such purchases can be higher than the average among credit cards for people with good credit, which Amex Gold requires for approval.
 And even that average rate is way above what you want to be paying, especially while 0% APR credit cards are still available to people with good credit scores.

 As a result, I recommend using Amex Gold only for purchases that you can afford to pay off by the due date.
 You can get a separate card to handle your financing needs.
+There’s no sense in letting interest eat away at your rewards, especially since the annual fee is already so expensive.

-Good or Excellent Credit Required
+Good or Excellent Credit Recommended

 American Express Gold Card vs. The Competition

-Regular APR | See Pay Over Time APR | See Pay Over Time APR | 20.74% - 28.74% (V) | 20.24% - 28.24% (V) |
+Regular APRSee Pay Over Time APR | Regular APRSee Pay Over Time APR | Regular APR19.49% - 28.49% (V) |